Jędrzejów: History

 On March 3, 1915, Jędrzejów was visited by Józef Piłsudski, and this event is commemorated by a marble tablet.
 Following World War I, Poland regained independence and control of the town.
 Within the Second Polish Republic, the town belonged to Kielce Voivodeship.

+World War II

 During the German-Soviet invasion of Poland, which started World War II in September 1939, Jędrzejów was not destroyed.
 The town fell under German occupation, however, the Polish resistance movement was active in the town.
 Jędrzejów was an important center of the Home Army (see also Republic of Pińczów).
 The underground University of the Western Lands gave secret lectures.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance operated in the town.
 From November 1942 to March 1943, the Germans operated a forced labour camp for Jews in the town.
 The local Jewish minority was murdered by the Germans in the Holocaust.
 In 1943, the Polish resistance successfully assassinated Helmut Kapp, commander of the local Gestapo unit.
 Red Army units entered the town on January 14, 1945, and afterwards it was restored to Poland.